Developing hospital services

 It will incorporate work to develop plans for Hemel Hempstead Hospital and Dacorum to provide a unified solution.

-West Herts Hospital Trust and the CCG are using the need to refresh the strategic outline case as an opportunity to comprehensively examine a range of options for configuration and location of future hospital services.
+West Herts Hospital Trust and the CCG are using the need to refresh the strategic outline case as an opportunity to examine a range of options for configuration and location of future hospital services.
+These options will include looking at a new planned care hospital.

 The refresh will also check that hospital plans are in sync with population needs and with changes happening under Your Care, Your Future.